awslabs/soci-snapshotter/docs/config.md

 - `resolve_result_entry` (int) — Max amount of entries allowed in the cache.
 Default: 30.
 - `debug` (bool) — Enables debugging for go-fuse in logs.
 This often emits sensitive data, so this should be false in production.
 Default: false.
 - `disable_verification` (bool) — Allows skipping TOC validation, which can give slight performance improvements if files have already been verified elsewhere.
 Default: false.
-- `prefetch_max_concurrency` (int) — Maximum number of layers that can perform prefetch operations concurrently at the snapshotter level. `0` means no limit.
-Default: 0.
 - `no_prometheus` (bool) — Toggle prometheus metrics.
 Default: false.
 - `mount_timeout_sec` (int) — Timeout for mount if a layer can't be resolved.
 Default: 30.
 - `fuse_metrics_emit_wait_duration_sec` (int) — The wait time before the snaphotter emits FUSE operation counts for an image.
 Default: 60.